gwpachlatko/anything-goes/_posts/2022-04-18-windows11-review-like.md

 <h3>Edge</h3>

-<p>Granted, even the latest version of Microsoft&#8217;s browser is no serious match for Brave or Vivaldi, but, to be honest, I&#8217;d be hard pressed, if I had to decide between Firefox or Chrome or Edge.
-Is it possible that some do not actually criticise these products, but rather their producers?
+<p>Granted, even the latest version of Microsoft&#8217;s browser is no serious match for <a rel="external" title="go to the home page of Brave" href="https://brave.com/">Brave</a> or <a rel="external" title="go to the home page of Vivaldi" href="https://vivaldi.com/">Vivaldi</a>, but, to be honest, I&#8217;d be hard pressed, if I had to decide between <a rel="external" title="go to the home page of Firefox" href="https://www.mozilla.org/en-US/firefox/new/">Firefox</a>, or <a rel="external" title="go to the home page of Google Chrome" href="https://www.google.com/chrome/">Chrome</a>, or Edge.</p>

+<p>Is it, after all, possible that some do not actually criticise these products, but rather their producers?
 Make no mistake, all mentioned browsers are supposed to garner revenue, none of them were developed without any economic purpose, for the pure benefit and joy of the end user.</p>

 <p>As for Edge, I coudn&#8217;t say that any of its features would strike me as particularly useful, but I can see how some people prefer it to any of its contenders (if, perhaps, mostly because it ships with the operating system).
 I for one wouldn&#8217;t mind, if I had to use it exclusively.</p>